-The photos below were taken by Carl Schonbrod (Dorian Studies, Tillamook, OR) during the week prior to January 24, 1953, when a photo similar to the one on the right appeared in the Oregonian, with just a caption saying the cabin and its furnishings had since slid into the ocean.
+The photos below were taken by Carl Schonbrod (Dorian Studies, Tillamook, OR) during the week prior to January 24, 1953, when a photo similar to the one on the right appeared in the Oregonian.
+There was no story; just a caption saying the cabin, which was built by the Hance brothers, had since slid into the ocean.
 I wanted to know where the cabin started its journey and who owned it.

 After chasing leads nowhere for months, I sent the photo to Perry Reeder.
 He recognized the house as one of two little cabins sitting next to each other uphill and to the northwest from the Strowgers who lived right on Bay Street.
 Perry didn’t know the owners of the house.
 He and his buddies just called it the “fish pond house” because it had a manmade pond with some goldfish in it.

 Perry’s description best fit block 48 on the Bayocean plat map.
 I noticed that property taxes on the 1958 Tillamook Circuit Court foreclosure proceedings were much higher for lots 23 and 24 than others in the area.
 The lots were owned by H. W. and Laura E. Currin.
 I found a 1919 photo of Harvy William and Laura Estella Currin’s family at Find-A-Grave provided by their niece, Anna Dunlap, and a biography written by one of their daughters, Ruth Currin Spaniol.
 After Dunlap confirmed that the Currins had lost a cabin on Bayocean, I read Spaniol's biography Over the die-or-do: a story of a marriage at the Oregon Historical Society.

 |1919 Currin family photo, from niece/cousin Anna Dunlap.|